Dissertation Topics Focused on Social Media and Young People

 11) Young people and social media-Are young people shunning the mainstream media?

 The rise of social media has completely transformed the way that people get their news.
-Social media creates a more fluid concept of information and a horizontal distribution of knowledge about the world.
-Are young people are shunning the mainstream media, preferring instead to get the news about the world from social media?
+Social networking creates a more fluid concept of information and a horizontal distribution of knowledge about the world.
+Are young people are shunning the mainstream media, preferring instead to get the news about the world from social networking?
 How is this phenomenon impacting on the lives of young people?

 Reference: Humphreys, A. (2016) Social Media-Enduring Principles, Oxford University Press, Oxford